korykilpatrick/chatsage/attached_assets/frontend-plan.md

 6. **Reference Generated APIs**
    - Mention calls to `channelsApi`, `searchApi`, `workspacesApi`, etc., so Replit Agent knows how your data flows.

-By following this updated plan (v8) and leveraging Jest, React Testing Library, and MSW, you’ll maintain a stable, well-documented, and well-tested frontend codebase that aligns with your Slack-like ChatSage application.
+By following this updated plan (v8) and leveraging Vitest, React Testing Library, and MSW, you’ll maintain a stable, well-documented, and well-tested frontend codebase that aligns with your Slack-like ChatSage application.
 Remember: *At each checkpoint, ensure all tests pass before moving on.* If you have any questions, prompt Replit Agent for clarifications.
 Good luck building ChatSage!